BrightSpots/rcv/README.md

 ## Viewing Tabulator Output

-Tabulator output file names automatically include the current date and time, e.g. `2019-06-25_17-19-28_summary.csv`.
+Tabulator output filenames automatically include the current date and time, e.g. `2019-06-25_17-19-28_summary.csv`.
 This keeps them separate if you tabulate the same contest multiple times.

 Look in the console window to see where the output spreadsheet was written, e.g.